szjiozi/HPML_Project/README.md

 ### Goal / Objective

 This project aims to investigate how different quantization strategies affect the efficiency and performance of large language model (LLM) fine-tuning in long-context Retrieval-augmented Generation tasks.
-We focus on two key modules from LongRefiner (Jin et al., 2025)—**Dual-Level Query Analysis (DQA)** and **Adaptive Document Refinement (ADR)**—which are critical for long-context RAG.
+We build our work based on LongRefiner (Jin et al., 2025), which is the state-of-the-art RAG Algorithm.

-Specifically, we compare two training paradigms:
+Specifically, we compare three training paradigms:

+1. **Full Training (FP16)** - Standard fine-tuning
-1. **Full LoRA (FP16)** — Standard fine-tuning with full-precision weights
+2. **Full LoRA (FP16)** — Lora fine-tuning with full-precision weights
-2. **QLoRA** — Quantization-aware fine-tuning using 4-bit NF4 quantization during training
+3. **QLoRA** — Quantization-aware fine-tuning using 4-bit NF4 quantization during training

 The goal is to determine whether quantization-aware fine-tuning can achieve better trade-offs between accuracy, training efficiency, and deployment cost.